Finest Buena Vista Homes for Sale

 4. Rethink your furniture placement

 Highlight the flow of your rooms by arranging the furniture to guide buyers from one room to another.
 In each room, create a focal point on the farthest wall from the doorway and arrange the other pieces of furniture in a triangle around the focal point, advises Schwarz.
 In the bedroom, the bed should be the focal point.
-In the living room, it may be the fireplace, and your couch and sofa can form the triangle in front of it.
+In the living room, it may be the fireplace, and your couch and sofa can form a triangle in front of it.

 Brush on a fresh coat of warm, neutral-color paint in each room.
 Ask your real estate agent for help choosing the right shade.
 Then accessorize.
-Adding a vibrant afghan, throw, or accent pillows for the couch will jazz up a muted living room, as will a healthy plant or a bright vase on your mantle.
+Adding vibrant afghan, throw, or accent pillows for the couch will jazz up a muted living room, as will a healthy plant or a bright vase on your mantle.
 High-wattage bulbs in your light fixtures will also brighten up rooms and basements.